How the Term “LED wall” is Used in Aximmetry

 You can apply a Blur on the Fill image in order to make the ambient lighting more diffuse.

-This function is also useful when you choose to render in a low resolution and want to smoothen out the jagged edges on the picture.
+This function is also useful when you choose to render in a low resolution and want to smoothen out the jagged edges of the picture.

 You can make color adjustments of the frustum image for each LED wall independently using the FILL ADJUST X panels.

-In some cases, you might choose to render the final background in post-production and only use the LED-walls for ambient lighting/reflection.
-In this case, you need a green background to be able to key out the actors in post.
+In some cases, you might choose to render the final background in post-production and only use the LED walls for ambient lighting/reflection.
+In this case, you need a green background to be able to key out the actors in post-production.

 For that activate the GREEN panel.